ercprk/comp120-epark/responsive/README.md

 ## Collaboration

 I have not collaborated or discussed the lab with anyone.
-I consulted the Double Rainbow example to get an idea about how to add a event listener.
+I consulted Piazza posts to get an idea on how to position the background.

 ## Hours